Use Spark Streaming to consume data in real time

 Parameters

-If the directory in the preceding value does not exist in your cluster, use the /usr/lib/emrsdk-current/ directory.
+If the path above does not exist in your cluster, use /usr/lib/emrsdk-current/ instead.